dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 The guide rate is also set in software, allowing full flexibility.

-The biggest downside is that standalone operation without a computer becomes problematic.
+The biggest downside of ASCOM interfaces is that standalone operation without a computer becomes problematic.

 OnStep has ASCOM drivers for Telescope, Focuser, Rotator, Switch, and Observing Conditions;
 they are available at http://www.stellarjourney.com/index.php?r=site/software_telescope